erikyao/erikyao.github.io/_posts/2015-03-29-cpp-const-object--const-member--const-member-function--mutable.md

 }
 ```

-## 2. const member
+# 2. const member

-### 2.1 Non-static const member (runtime constant)
+## 2.1 Non-static const member (runtime constant)

-Const member means “This member is constant for the lifetime of the object.”
+A const member means “this member is constant for the lifetime of the object.”
 However, each different object may contain a different value for that constant.

-When you create an ordinary (non-static) `const` inside a class, you CANNOT give it an initial value.
+When you create an ordinary (non-static) const memberA inside a class, you CANNOT give it an initial value.
 This initialization must occur in the constructor (constructor 意味着 runtime), but in a special place in the constructor called **constructor initializer list**.

 我们来感受一下 constructor initializer list 迷の语法：